Biomechanics & Rehabilitation Bioengineering

 X-ray of ankle, lateral view, with colors denoting relevant structuresMotion Analysis Center at Shriners

-The Motion Analysis Center at Shriners uses advanced gait and motion analysis technology to assist in the diagnosis of pediatric orthopaedic disabilities affecting gait and upper extremity movement and offers individualized treatment options for children suffering from the same.
+The Motion Analysis Center at Shriners uses advanced gait and motion analysis technology to assist in the diagnosis of pediatric orthopaedic disabilities affecting gait and upper extremity movement, offering individualized treatment options for children.

 Learn more about MAC at Shriners | Learn more about Dr. Kruger